vuejs/docs/src/guide/migration/custom-directives.md

 The hook functions for directives have been renamed to better align with the component lifecycle.

+Additionally, the `expression` string is no longer passed as part of the `binding` object.

 ## 2.x Syntax

 In Vue 2, custom directives were created by using the hooks listed below to target an element’s lifecycle, all of which are optional: